 The Air Force began planning for the impending decommissioning of the Atlas and Titan rockets.
 The phase-out was significant: it included 99 Atlas sites, 18 Titan-1 complexes (3 each), 153 launchers, and 221 missiles, including operational units, spares, and rockets in storage, testing, and at the Convair factory.

 Initially, all of the spare, unused missiles were recalled for storage at Norton AFB in California.
 Those spares were transported by Air Force C-133 aircraft in short order.
 However, on December 24, 1964, all C-133 transport aircraft were grounded.
-As the Air Force could not predict when they would be permitted to fly, a decision was made to transport 149 Atlas and Titan missiles to Norton AFB by ground.
+As the Air Force could not predict when they would be permitted to fly, a decision was made to transport the remaining 149 Atlas and Titan missiles to Norton AFB by ground.
 The transport convoys could only travel during daylight hours, and the entire process of going to a missile site, loading the missile and transporting it to Norton and returning to its home base took 21 days.

 One by one, the nine missiles were removed from the Forbes launchers and shipped to Norton AFB.
 The first Forbes missile went off alert on January 4, 1965, and the last missile in the arsenal went off alert on January 28, 1965.
 On February 8, 1965, the last missile shipped from Forbes to Norton.
 The 548th Strategic Missile Squadron stood down on March 25, 1965.